arcsaber/pythoniex/README.md

 to do:

+  - timestamp
   - fully fix sell and buy functions
-  - I'm not sure if the stop loss is working properly as intended
+  - I'm not sure if the stop loss is working properly as intended (resets stop loss)
   - open ended mobile stop loss by getting rid of the checkpoint system and using the highest rate as only checkpoint

   - incorporate a bittrex API for going full shitcoin